Caravan Tow Ball Weight - how much (updated 9 December 2019)

 Tow Ball Weight Definitions

-Tow ball weight is the weight placed on the tow ball (or other coupling device) of a tow vehicle via the tow hitch of a trailer.
-This weight is technically known as tow ball mass - but for the purpose of this article, mass and weight may seen as identical.
+Tow ball weight is the weight placed on the tow hitch of a tow vehicle.
+This weight is technically known as tow ball mass - but for the purpose of this article, mass and weight may be seen as identical.